 Changing Global NAC Framework Settings

-The ASA provides default settings for a NAC Framework configuration.
+The adaptive security appliance provides default settings for a NAC Framework configuration.
 Use the instructions in this section to adjust these settings for adherence to the policies in force in your network.

 Changing Clientless Authentication Settings